 A recent study of Alzheimer’s patients found out that those suffering from gum disease had significantly more decline over the course of the year than those with healthy mouths.
 The thought at this point is that it’s a two way relationship between Alzheimer’s and teeth: not only does gum disease aggravate Alzheimer’s, but Alzheimer’s causes the patient to neglect their oral health.

 Inflammation has long been known to be part of Alzheimer’s, but with this new information we now know that gum disease is directly contributing to the spread of and effects of these inflammatory markers.

 It’s frightening to think that oral health can have such a severe impact on the progress of Alzheimer’s – for many people it hits really close to home!

 Current medical science isn’t to the point where we can cure this deadly disease, but we can cure the gum disease that’s contributing to it.

 Gum disease is far from rare, and it’s destructive for most everyone, not only Alzheimer’s patients.
 The most effective form of controlling Alzheimer’s and teeth health is prevention, obviously, but let’s be realistic.
 That’s not always possible when it’s already started!

-Thankfully the early stages of treatment are the same as the preventive ones.
+Thankfully treating gum disease without surgery is possible during the early stages.
 Brushing properly and flossing nightly can do wonders for your oral health.
 Combined with the gum disease treatments we offer at Shorewood Family Dental Care we can have you back to good oral health in no time.